Despite a string of interest rate hikes from the Federal Reserve in 2018, returns on the average savings account continue to be meager at best.

 Each of the options Sabo mentioned are FDIC-insured internet banks.
 Because they don’t have branch offices, they’re able to keep their overhead cost down and thus offer you a better interest rate on savings.

-Discover Bank, for example, is currently offering a savings account with no minimum deposit or balance, and no fees or maintenance costs, that pays 2.1%.
+Discover Bank, Member FDIC, for example, is currently offering a savings account with no minimum deposit or balance, and no fees or maintenance costs.

 It’s even possible to link these account to your checking account and transfer money back and forth, notes Sabo, meaning the cash remains liquid even though it’s not being held at your local bank.

 Another no-risk alternative Sabo recommends are fixed annuity contracts.